-Robotics and Automation Companies Risk (ROBO Global® Robotics and Automation Index ETF only): The Fund invests primarily in the equity securities of Robotics and Automation Companies and, as such, is particularly sensitive to risks to those types of companies.
+Robotics and Automation Companies Risk (ROBO Global® Robotics and Automation Index ETF only).
+The Fund invests primarily in the equity securities of Robotics and Automation Companies and, as such, is particularly sensitive to risks to those types of companies.
 These risks include, but are not limited to, small or limited markets for such securities, changes in business cycles, world economic growth, technological progress, rapid obsolescence, and government regulation.
 Securities of Robotics and Automation Companies, especially smaller, start-up companies, tend to be more volatile than securities of companies that do not rely heavily on technology.
 Rapid change to technologies that affect a company's products could have a material adverse effect on such company's operating results.
 Robotics and Automation Companies may rely on a combination of patents, copyrights, trademarks and trade secret laws to establish and protect their proprietary rights in their products and technologies.
 There can be no assurance that the steps taken by these companies to protect their proprietary rights will be adequate to prevent the misappropriation of their technology or that competitors will not independently develop technologies that are substantially equivalent or superior to such companies' technology.

-Sector Focus Risk: Each Fund may invest a significant portion of its assets in one or more sectors and thus will be more susceptible to the risks affecting those sectors.
+Sector Focus Risk.
+Each Fund may invest a significant portion of its assets in one or more sectors and thus will be more susceptible to the risks affecting those sectors.
 While a Fund's sector exposure is expected to vary over time based on the composition of its Index, the Funds anticipate that they may be subject to some or all of the risks described below.
-The list below is not a comprehensive list of the sectors to which the Funds may have exposure over time and should not be relied on as such.
+As of August 1, 2022, a significant portion of the ROBO Global® Robotics and Automation Index consisted of companies in the Industrials Sector and Information Technology Sector, a significant portion of the ROBO Global® Healthcare Technology and Innovation Index consisted of companies in the Health Care Sector, and a significant portion of the ROBO Global® Artificial Intelligence Index consisted of companies in the Information Technology Sector.

-Health Care Sector Risk (ROBO Global® Healthcare Technology and Innovation ETF only): Companies in the health care sector are subject to extensive government regulation and their profitability can be significantly affected by restrictions on government reimbursement for medical expenses, rising costs of medical products and services, pricing pressure (including price discounting), limited product lines and an increased emphasis on the delivery of healthcare through outpatient services.
-Companies in the health care sector are heavily dependent on obtaining and defending patents, which may be time consuming and costly, and the expiration of patents may also adversely affect the profitability of these companies.
+Health Care Sector Risk (ROBO Global® Healthcare Technology and Innovation ETF only).
+Companies in the Health Care Sector are subject to extensive government regulation and their profitability can be significantly affected by restrictions on government reimbursement for medical expenses, rising costs of medical products and services, pricing pressure (including price discounting), limited product lines and an increased emphasis on the delivery of healthcare through outpatient services.
+Companies in the Health Care Sector are heavily dependent on obtaining and defending patents, which may be time consuming and costly, and the expiration of patents may also adversely affect the profitability of these companies.
 Health care companies are also subject to extensive litigation based on product liability and similar claims.
 In addition, their products can become obsolete due to industry innovation, changes in technologies or other market developments.
-Many new products in the health care sector require significant research and development and may be subject to regulatory approvals, all of which may be time consuming and costly with no guarantee that any product will come to market.
+Many new products in the Health Care Sector require significant research and development and may be subject to regulatory approvals, all of which may be time consuming and costly with no guarantee that any product will come to market.